InformaticsMatters/squonk2-data-manager-job-tester/DEVELOPER-README.md

     python -m build --sdist --wheel --outdir dist/

 >   Because you're building outside the CI process the version number of
-    the package wil be fixed at 1.0.0.
-Do not change this behaviour.
+    the package will be fixed at 1.0.0.
+DO NOT change this behaviour.

 To install the local build, without needing to publish the package run: -